iffy/wiish/README.md

 Wiish (Why Is It So Hard) GUI framework might one day make it easy to develop, package and deploy auto-updating,  cross-platform applications for desktop and mobile.
+If it succeeds, maybe the name will have to change :)

 # Using wiish